 AIP’s Reptilicus is a different beast altogether, though I do not mean to support all of its harshest critics.
 While its elements can be lambasted in isolation, the sum of its parts is something else entirely.
 When one steps back, the English cut of Reptilicus is also something very special indeed – but for different reasons.

 From a certain point of view, AIP’s Reptilicus is every element of what we perceive to be an “old monster movie” laid bare.
 While this author will firmly defend many of the superb science-fiction and monster films of the ‘50s and ‘60s, the AIP cut actively lives up to the negative charges made against this group of films.

 The wonder of AIP’s Reptilicus is that – through its dubbed performances, expository narration, and special effects changes – the film inadvertently becomes a pitch-perfect amalgam of every genre cliché from the prior decade.
-It has the melodramatic performances, the shots of screaming crowds, the women shrieking at the sight of some unseen menace, and the orchestral swell.
+It has the melodramatic performances, the shots of screaming crowds, and the orchestral swell.
 Although the charisma and technical accomplishment of Saga’s version are gone, the AIP version is still worthwhile because it hits all of the comfortable beats that we expect from a picture of this sort – and it does so without any irony.

 Joe Dante’s marvellous Matinee (1993) features the wonderfully parodic Mant!, the film-within-a-film about a half-man, half-ant mutation.
 Dante affectionately peppers elements of ‘50s genre cinema into Mant!, from expository science lessons to actual samples from classic monster film soundtracks.
 If AIP’s Reptilicus had Joe Dante’s name above the title, we would think it a genius piece of parody.
 But the film is not a parody.
 AIP’s Reptilicus is earnest.
 Every line, every scream, and every special-effects shot was changed deliberately.